aagnone3/lifewithdata.org/README.md

    In `i18n.js` you can set the languages and some others important info

 3. **src**:
-   Components, hooks, templates and fixed pages (Different of markdown pages, these pages have the same url for all languages and the text content needs to be inserted in `config/translations` files).
+   Components, hooks, templates and fixed pages

 4. **static**:
    Netlify settings and images.